ghaskins/riak_wiki/pages/Vector-clocks.md

   has been exceeded.
 </div></div>

 ### Sibling Explosion
+Sibling explosion occurs when an object rapidly collects siblings without being reconciled.
+This can lead to a myriad of issues.
+Having an enormous object in your node can cause reads of that object to crash the entire node.
+Other issues are increased cluster latency as the object is replicated and out of memory errors.

+### Vector Clock Explosion
+Besides sibling explosion, the vector clock can grow extremely large when a significant volume of updates are performed on a single object in a small period of time.
+While updating a single object _extremely_ frequently is not recommended, you can tune Riak's vector clock pruning to prevent vector clocks from growing too large too quickly.

 ## Vector Clock Pruning

-Riak regularly prunes vector clocks based on four parameters which can be set per bucket.
+Riak regularly prunes vector clocks to prevent overgrowth based on four parameters which can be set per bucket.
 These parameters are:

  * `small_vclock`
  * `big_vclock`